In one calendar year, earn your M.Ed. and become certified to teach!

-The Master of Education with Teacher Preparation program allows the individual with a baccalaureate degree to earn a Master's degree while completing supporting coursework for teaching Early Childhood through Grade 6 (EC-6), Middle School, or High School.
-All applicants for the Master of Education with Teacher Preparation program are to apply for the Charles Butt Scholarship for Aspiring Teachers.
+The Master of Education with Teacher Preparation Program allows the individual with a baccalaureate degree to earn a master's degree while completing supporting coursework for teaching Early Childhood through Grade 6 (EC-6), Middle School, or High School.
+All applicants of the Master of Education with Teacher Preparation Program are to apply for the Charles Butt Scholarship for Aspiring Teachers.

-In the M.Ed. with Teacher Preparation, participants enter the program during the summer as a member of a cohort and progress through the program in a structured manner.
+In the M.Ed. with Teacher Preparation, students enter the program during the summer as a member of a cohort and progress through the program in a structured manner.
 Learning and working in a cohort builds on shared knowledge and experiences and develops a supportive peer group.
-The basic program consists of 36 hours of coursework.
-This degree program is designed for completion within one summer and one academic year.
-All program requirements for the graduate degree must be completed within six years.
+The program consists of 36 hours of coursework and is designed to complete in one calendar year.
+Successful teacher candidates begin coursework and training in June and graduate with a Master of Education degree in May.
+Upon completing the program and passing TExES exams, candidates are recommended for the Texas Standard Teacher Certificate.